supposedly/nutshell/README.md

 # Tentative because it's ... weird, and inconsistent because you can't do something like
 # N[SE: (2, 3)] unless you were to exceed the speed of light
 ```
-- Within these "post-transition cardinal direction specifiers" (PTCDs), the `_` keyword says "leave the cell as is".
+- Within these "post-transition cardinal direction specifiers" (referred to as "output mappings", formerly "PTCDs"), the `_` keyword says "leave the cell as is".

-## Unimplemented / Dropped
-- "Later transitions override earlier ones, bc the current switched system feels unintuitive"
-(It felt even more unintuitive doing it CSS-style)
-- The original spec entry for PTCDs had a number of holes in it:

-> - treat live cells as objects: allow a cardinal direction to be specified within/after the last term of a transition
-> ```py
-> foo,bar,bar,bar,bar,bar,bar,bar,bar,0 NW:2 NE[4] S[6:{2,6,9}]
->
-> # the final 0 says "I turn into a state-0 cell"
->
-> # NW:2 says "I then spawn a state-2 cell to the northwest"
-> #      (colon optional but prettier than NW2)
->
-> # NE[4] says "Whatever was in the fourth 'bar' spawns to the northeast"
->
-> # S[6:{2,6,9}] says "The sixth 'bar', mapped to states {2,6,9}, spawns to the south"
-> ```
-> which would be equivalent to cutting this off at 0 then defining a `0...X` transition for the other directions

 ## To do
+- DOCS!
+Or at least a proper introductory writeup.
+- Implement the "tentative" output-map syntax from above.
+- Allow transitions under permutational symmetry to make use of a shorthand syntax, specifying only the quantity of cells in each state.
+For example, `0,2,2,2,1,1,1,0,0,1`
+  in a Moore+permute table can be compacted to `0, 2:3, 1:3, 0:2, 1`.
+  Unmarked states will be filled in to match the number of cells in the transition's neighborhood, meaning
+  that this transition can also be written as `0, 0:2, 1, 2, 1` or `0, 1:3, 2:3, 0, 1`.
+  - If the number of cells to fill is not divisible by the number of unmarked states, precedence will
+    be given to those that appear earlier; `2,1,0`, for instance, will also expand into `2,2,2,1,1,1,0,0`, but `0,1,2` will expand into `0,0,0,1,1,1,2,2`.
 - Support switching symmetries partway through via the `symmetries:` directive.
 (When parsing, this will result in all transitions being expanded to the 'lowest'
 symmetry type specified overall).
 - Do something (???) to attempt to simplify permutationally-symmetric transitions such as in TripleLife.